 Popular Topics

-Using Mentor Texts to Teach Nonfiction
+Using Gail Gibbons Mentor Text to Teach Nonfiction Text Features

 I’m thrilled to share with you one of my favorite children’s author / illustrator: Gail Gibbons.
 Today we are going to examine nonfiction text features through her book titled The Pumpkin Book.